 6. File your application for the borrower insurance.

 8. Receive the mortgage contract and send it to the notary.

 9. Keep it at least 10 days, from the reception, before to sign it.

 10. Sign the mortgage contract.

 11. Go to the signature appointment, with the seller and the notary.

 Congratulations you are now a real estate owner in France!

 The mortgage loan sector is extremely regulated but this is for your own financial safety and protection.
-It’s absolutely achievable to successfully apply for a mortgage and buy a house in France.
-Even with foreign income.
+Financing a property in France is absolutely achievable, even with foreign income!

 Feel free to contact me if you have any questions, I’m here to help and answer your questions because I know how difficult it can be to understand all of this – especially if you’re not a native French speaker (or reader).

 And as mentioned earlier, if you decide to work with a credit broker like me – you only pay if the mortgage application is successful!